-Short-sightedness are most commonly caused by both eyes not working together correctly.
-Such unsynchronized eyes movement causes the strains to the eyes when looking at things up close, such as for reading.
-Excerpts below are some of the most common questions surrounding short-sightedness amongst children and adults (Yes, short sightedness can happen to children too)
+Short-sightedness is most commonly caused by both eyes not working together correctly.
+Such unsynchronized eyes movement causes strains to the eyes when looking at things up close, such as for reading.
+Excerpts below are some of the most common questions surrounding short-sightedness amongst children and adults (Yes, short-sightedness can happen to children too)

 What is ShortSightedness?

 How Do We Slow Down Or Reverse Shortsightedness?

 What Is The Difference Between Ortho-K And Vision Therapy?

 Will Ortho K improve my vision better than traditional glasses or contact?